arimue/PlanetScope_landslide_tracking/README.md

 ## Citation

-Mueting, A. and Bookhagen, B.: Tracking slow-moving landslides with PlanetScope data: new perspectives on the satellite’s perspective, EGUsphere [preprint], https://doi.org/10.5194/egusphere-2023-1698, 2023.
+Mueting, A. and Bookhagen, B.: Tracking slow-moving landslides with PlanetScope data: new perspectives on the satellite's perspective, Earth Surf.
+Dynam., 12, 1121–1143, https://doi.org/10.5194/esurf-12-1121-2024, 2024.